d-kimanthi/multi-agent-document-processor/README.md

 3. **Integrate Additional NLP Models** - Add domain-specific models
 4. **Scale for Production** - Implement load balancing and monitoring
 5. **Enhance Security** - Add authentication and authorization

-This platform provides a solid foundation for building production-ready AI systems and demonstrates advanced engineering capabilities perfect for portfolio presentations and technical interviews.